|Nutrition Facts (per serving)|

 The filling for these savory stuffed peppers is meatloaf; only instead of using bread as the base, this recipe uses cooked rice.

 A blend of short and long-grain brown rice is an excellent option, but you can use any rice you prefer, either white or brown.
 Stuffed peppers are a great way to use leftover rice.

 As for the meat, this recipe uses a combination of ground beef, pork, and veal, but again, you could use all beef.
-The added flavor the pork brings is a nice touch but tends to have more fat, so this recipe limits it to 6 oz.
-Any combo that adds up to 1 1/2 lbs of ground meat will work.
+The added flavor the pork brings is a nice touch but tends to have more fat, so this recipe limits it to 6 ounces.
+Any combo that adds up to 1 1/2 pounds of ground meat will work.
 You can even use ground turkey.

 Lastly, you can use any color of bell peppers you want, not just green.
 Red ones, yellow ones, and orange ones can give your stuffed peppers a different look, and you can use an assortment of colors.